 Head to your local Chapters or Indigo and I guarantee you will find at least one notebook or sketchpad with a cactus on its cover.
 Why?
 Because they’re aesthetically-pleasing little plants and they’re super trendy at the moment.
-We suggest embracing the craze and adding a few sketches of your favourite cacti and succulent varieties to your stationery.
-One thing’s for sure, they’re a lot more interesting than colour blocked invitations.
+We suggest embracing the craze and adding a few sketches of your favourite cacti and succulent varieties to your wedding stationery.
+One thing’s for sure, they’re a lot more interesting than colour-blocked invitations.

 As aisle markers

-As an altar backdrop
+As a wedding altar backdrop

 Forget about copying Kim and Kanye’s floral wall - use succulents as your altar backdrop instead.
 This is the perfect option for couples who want to liven up their space with a splash of green and dose of boho magic.
 Word to the wise, you’ll probably want to skip their pricklier counterpart for this one - you don’t want to accidentally snag your dress or tux on a cactus needle.